H1 Insights is giving the healthcare industry the ultimate professional database – TechCrunch

 “We don’t sell to sales and marketing arms at pharmaceutical companies,” he says.
 The risk there is that these sales and marketing arms could put undue pressure on doctors to skew research.

-The data that H1 collects is already public, so there’s no need for the company to use user generated data to build out its dataset.
+The data that H1 collects is already public, so there’s no need for the company to use user-generated data to build out its data set.
 “It’s all public.
 The biggest problem is de-duping it,” says Katz.

 The company already has 350,000 academic researchers and 4 million healthcare professionals in its database already.